domharries/foldnav.nvim/README.md

 structure literals or configuration languages like JSON.

 Happily the requirements I have for vertical navigation are well aligned with the requirements for deciding where to put fold markers.
-Neovim now uses treesitter for deciding where code should fold, and there is a high-quality collection of fold definitions for a large range of programming languages.
+Neovim can now use treesitter for code folding, with a high-quality collection of fold definitions for many programming languages.

 So this plugin piggybacks on folds, either defined with treesitter or whichever other method is configured (see [`:help